BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 Once you win, you can catch **Necrozma**!
 Exit back to the Nightclub once you're done.

-## Chasing the Super High-Speed Pokémon
+## Chasing the Super High-Speed Pokemon

-Accept Danielle's quest, then fly over to the Pokémon League on Charous Mountain.
+Accept Danielle's quest, then fly over to the Pokemon League on Charous Mountain.
 Head down to the large dragon statue here for a battle.

 !battle(["Rayquaza", :RAYQUAZA, 0], "Snowy Mountain")

-Another tough double battle with a lot of hard hitting Pokémon.
-I recommend Light Screen and Trick Room - combined, your Pokémon will get slower with every use of Icy Wind, allowing them to hit first.
+Another tough double battle with a lot of hard hitting Pokemon.
+I recommend Light Screen and Trick Room - combined, your Pokemon will get slower with every use of Icy Wind, allowing them to hit first.
 You can switch the field to Mountain if you'd like.

 Once you win, Rayquaza will run off... and roam the Reborn region!
 It functions pretty similarly to the main series roamers - when you switch areas, Rayquaza probably will, too.
 And, just like the main series games, simply using your Reborn Ball on it is the easiest thing to do.
 I generally run around Reborn City and check the map until Rayquaza happens to be in the same ward as you, then use Repels to weed out everything else except Rayquaza, who is at Lv.
 145.